What is Conformation?

 What is Involved?

 “During a championship show, dogs each await their turn for time in front of the judge, who assesses them on their conformation, movement and temperament.
-Thus the judge’s role on the day is to find the dog that best represents its specified standard.
+Thus the judge’s role on the day is to find the dog that best represents the ANKC’s specified standard for breed.

-The best dog and bitch for each breed selected on the day are awarded the “Challenge”, as well as points which they accumulate towards their Australian Championship title.
+The best dog and bitch for each breed selected on the day are awarded the ‘Challenge’; as well as points which they accumulate towards their Australian Championship title.

-The seven dogs selected as the “Best Exhibit in Group” for each group will then compete for the highly sought after prize of “Best Exhibit in Show”. ”
+The seven dogs selected as the ‘Best Exhibit in Group’ then compete for the highly sought after prize of ‘Best Exhibit in Show’. ”